On the global homotopy theory of symmetric monoidal categories: toc toc EM -simplicial sets and parsummable simplicial sets

 If $\mathcal C$ is a small $E\mathcal M$-category, then $\nerve(\mathcal C)$ inherits an $E\mathcal M$-action via

 where the first isomorphism is the one discussed above and the second one comes from the fact that $\nerve$ preserves finite products.
-This way, the nerve obviously lifts to a functor $\cat{$\bm{E\mathcal M}$-Cat}\to\cat{$\bm{E\mathcal M}$-SSet}$.
+This way, the nerve obviously lifts to a functor $\cat{$\bmEM$-Cat}\to\cat{$\bmEM$-SSet}$.

 \begin{rk} Let $\mathcal C$ be a small $E\mathcal M$-category.
 We will now make the above $E\mathcal M$-action on $\nerve(\mathcal C)$ explicit, for which we calculate for all $u,v\in\mathcal M$ and $f\colon x\to y$ in $\mathcal C$: